 Comb Jellyfish Population

 The population varies based on location and species.
 They are very plentiful in the western Atlantic Ocean.
 They tend to live closer to the surface and are commonly seen in bays and near the coasts.
 However, some species live in the deep ocean, but these are a bit harder to find and study.
 Comb jellyfish break apart when they come out of the water.
-You probably won’t see them intact washed up on the beach, like you may with other jellyfish.
+You probably won’t see them intact washed up on the beach, as you may with other jellyfish.

-Similar Fish to Comb Jellyfish
+Comb Jellyfish Pictures

 Sources